cavaunpeu/willwolf.io-source/content/machine-learning/thorough-introduction-to-boltzmann-machines.md

 ## Likelihood

-How likely is the query point(s) $x$ under our model?
+How likely is the query point $x$ under our model?
 In other words, how likely was it that our model produced $x$?

-The likelihood gives a value proportional to a valid probability, but is not necessarily a valid probability itself.
+Note: The likelihood gives a value proportional to a valid probability, but is not necessarily a valid probability itself.

-(Finally, the likelihood is often used as an umbrella term for, or interchangeably with, the probability density.
-The mainstream machine learning community would do well to agree to the use of one of these terms, and to sunset the other; while their definitions may differ slightly, the confusion brought about by their dual used in almost identical contexts simply does not warrant by the pedagogical purity we maintain by keeping them distinct.

 ## Sample

-Draw samples from the model.
+Draw a sample datum $x$ from the model.

-## Denotation
+## Notation

 Canonically, we denote an instance of our `Model` in mathematical syntax as follows: